ethersync/ethersync/docs/decisions/03-process-structure.md

 If you want to start a new collaborative session from within an editor, the editor needs to spawn the new daemon somehow.

 How do editors find the correct daemon?
-Maybe use UNIX domain socket `.ethersync/socket` as connection point.
+Maybe use UNIX domain socket `.teamtype/socket` as connection point.
 Is that cross-platform?

 * Good, because the daemons can be built a bit simpler.
 They have a single directory to take care of, and don't need to dispatch to different "sub-systems".
 * Bad, because editors need to do more work: They need to find the correct daemon, and send messages to it.
 Potentially, they need multiple connections (if you open files from multiple synced shares).

 ### One daemon per editor session

 This is how LSPs usually seem to work.
 Once an editor is started, it kicks off its own LSP process, and connects with it using stdin/stdout.
 That process will be closed together with the editor.
-In Ethersync, there would be one daemon per opened editor session.
+In Teamtype, there would be one daemon per opened editor session.

 What happens when one editor opens files from multiple shared directories?

 * Good, because it's extremely simple.
 * Bad, because when the same file is opened in multiple editors, it seems difficult to coordinate them.
 This is a strong reason not to use this option.
 * Bad, because in this setting, there will be no sync without an opened editor.
-We want Ethersync to work with other command line tools that modify the data.
+We want Teamtype to work with other command line tools that modify the data.

 ## More Information